-- (a) which complies with space standards substantially equal to those laid down in the Canadian Code for Residential Construction and is in accordance with the construction standards laid down and all other applicable Provincial and Municipal Codes and; - (b) which is designed to be: - transported on its own wheels and chassis to a mobile home lot, and subsequently supported on its own wheels, jacks, posts or piers, or on a permanent foundation and; - (ii) connected to exterior public utilities approved by the Authority, namely, piped water, piped sewer, electricity and telephone, in order for such mobile home unit to be suitable for year round term occupancy.
+- (a) Which complies with space standards substantially equal to those laid down in the Canadian Code for Residential construction and is in accordance with the construction standards laid down and all other applicable Provincial and Municipal Codes; and, - (b) Which is designed to be: - (i) Transported on its own wheels and chassis to a mobile home lot, and subsequently supported on its own wheels, jacks, posts or piers or on a permanent foundation; and, - (ii) Connected to exterior public utilities approved by the Authority, namely, piped water, piped sewer, electricity and telephone, in order for such mobile home unit to be suitable for year round term occupancy.

-MOBILE HOME PARK: A mobile home development under single or joint ownership, cared for and controlled by a mobile home park operator where individual mobile home lots are rented or leased with or without mobile home units placed on them and where ownership and responsibility for the maintenance and development of site facilities including underground services, access roads, communal areas, snowclearing and garbage collection, or any of them, are the responsibility of the mobile home park management, and where the mobile home development is classified as a mobile home park by the Authority.
+"MOBILE HOME PARK" means a mobile home development under single or joint ownership.
+Cared for a controlled by a mobile home park operator where individual mobile home lots are rented or leased with or without mobile home units placed on them and where ownership and responsibility for the maintenance and development of site facilities including underground services, access roads, communal areas, snow clearing and garbage collection, or any of them, are the responsibility of the mobile home park management, and where the mobile home development is classified as a mobile home park by the Authority.

-MOBILE HOME SUBDIVISION: A mobile home development requiring the subdivision of land whether in single or joint ownership into two or more pieces or parcels of land for the purpose of locating thereon mobile home units under either freehold or leasehold tenure and where the maintenance of streets and services is the responsibility of a municipality or public authority, and where the mobile home development is classified as a mobile home subdivision by the Authority.
+"MOBILE HOME SUBDIVISION" means a mobile home development requiring the subdivision of land whether in single or joint ownership into two or more pieces or parcels of land for the purpose of locating thereon mobile home units under either freehold or leasehold tenure and where the maintenance of streets and services is the responsibility of a municipality or public authority, and where the mobile home development is classified as a mobile home subdivision by the Authority.

-OWNER: Any person, firm or corporation controlling the property under consideration.
+"OWNER" means any person, firm or corporation controlling the property under consideration.

-PIT AND QUARRY WORKING: Carries the same meaning as Mineral Working.
+"PIT AND QUARRY WORKING" carries the same meaning as Mineral Working.

-REAR YARD DEPTH: The distance between the rear lot line and the rear wall of the main building on the lot.
+"REAR YARD DEPTH" means distance between the rear lot line and the rear wall of the main building on the lot.

-RESTAURANT: A building or part thereof, designed or intended to be used or occupied for the purpose of serving the general public with meals or refreshments for consumption on the premises.
+"RESTAURANT" means a building or part thereof, designed or intended to be used or occupied for the purpose of serving the general public with meals or refreshments for consumption on the premises.

-ROW DWELLING: Three or more dwelling units at ground level in one building, each unit separated vertically from the others.
+"ROW DWELLING" means three or more dwelling units at ground level in one building, each unit separated vertically from the others.

-SEASONAL RESIDENCE: A dwelling which is designed or intended for seasonal or recreational use, and is not intended for use as permanent living quarters.
+"SEASONAL RESIDENCE" means a dwelling which is designed or intended for seasonal recreational use, and is not intended for use as permanent living quarters.

-SERVICE STATION: Any land or building used exclusively for the sale of petroleum products, automotive parts and accessories, minor repairs, washing and polishing of motor vehicles.
+"SERVICE STATION" means any land or building used exclusively for the sale of petroleum products, automotive parts and accessories, minor repairs, washing and polishing of motoe vehicles.

-SERVICE STREET: A street constructed parallel to or close to another street for the purpose of limiting direct access to that street.
+"SERVICE STREET" means a street constructed parallel to or close to another street for the purpose of limiting direct access to that street.

-SHOP: A building or part thereof used for retail trade wherein the primary purpose is the selling or offering for sale of goods, wares or merchandise by retail or the selling or offering for sale of retail services but does not include an establishment wherein the primary purpose is the serving of meals or refreshments, an amusement use, a general garage, or a service station.
-SHOPPING CENTRE: A group of shops and complementary uses with integrated parking and which is planned, developed and designed as a unit containing a minimum of 5 retail establishments.
+"SHOP" means a building or part thereof for retail trade wherein the primary purpose is the selling or offering for sale of goods, wares, or merchandise by retail or the selling or offering for sale of retail services but does not include an establishment wherein the primary purpose is the serving of meals or refreshments, an amusement use, a general garage, or a service station.

+"SHOPPING CENTER" means a group of shops and complementary uses with integrated parking and which is planned, developed and designed as a unit containing a minimum of 5 retail establishments.

-SIDEYARD WIDTH: The distance between a side lot line and the nearest side wall of any building on the lot.
+"SIDEYARD WIDTH" means the distance between a side lot line and the nearest side wall of any building on the lot.

-SHOWROOM: A building or part of a building in which samples or patterns are displayed and in which orders may be taken for goods, wares or merchandise, including vehicles and equipment, for later delivery.
+"SHOWROOM" means a building or part of a builfing in which samples or patterns are displayed and in which orders may be taken for goods, wares, or merchandise, including vehicles and equipment, for later delivery.